“You ate yours,” she said, “now stay away from mine.”

 So do I love her more than cherries?
 And what is love if it has never been put to the test?

-Some questions should never be asked and never be answered, so I returned to the Big Box Store to buy a bag of cherries which I then set out in a bowl on the counter next to hers.
+Some questions should never be asked and never be answered, so I returned to the Big Box Store to buy a bag of ripe cherries which I emptied into a bowl on the counter next to hers.

 “These are mine,” I told her when she got home, “and don’t even think about touching them.”